Charlie Withers

-Charlie Withers (6 September 1922 – 7 June 2005) was a professional footballer who played for Tottenham Hotspur, Boston United and represented the England B team.
+Charlie Withers (6 September 1922 – 7 June 2005) was an English professional footballer who played for Tottenham Hotspur, Boston United and represented the England B team.

 Football career

 Withers joined the Spurs as a junior and signed as a professional in October 1947.
-He played in the position of full back and completed 164 games and scored ten times in all competitions between 1947–55.
+He played in the position of full back and completed 164 games and scored ten times in all competitions between 1947 and 1955.
 An integral member of the push and run Championship winning side of 1950–51 when he featured in 39 games.
 On leaving Spurs, Withers transferred to Boston United.